Darxo/Hardened/README.md

 - Every accessory now plays a default sound when moved around in the inventory
 - Change the inventory icon of the **Witchhunter's Hat** to look exactly like the sprite on the brother
 - The id of the item `mouth_piece` is changed to `armor.head.mouth_piece` (it used to be `armor.head.witchhunter_hat`)
+- Prevent the same random name to be generated in succession
 - Remove a duplicate loading screen

 ## For Modders